DeltaW0x/QuickFNA/README.md

 2. Open a Developer Command Prompt for VS 2022
 3. Navigate to the directory where you downloaded the previous files
 4. Run ```run_this.bat ```
-5. Enter your project name when required
+5. Enter your project name when required, do not use spaces when naming the project
 6. Wait, open the project folder, run the solution and enjoy .Net Native

 ### Linux Support